 UPDATE NOV.
 25, 2020

-CAUTION: I promoted CleverGhosts to my email readers in early November 2020 and via this positive review based on my positive experience (read below).
+CAUTION: I promoted CleverGhosts to my email readers in early November 2020 based on my positive experience (read below).

 However, I’ve received some emails from referrals and it’s been mentioned in the Fat Stacks forum that CleverGhosts failed to deliver content in a timely manner.
 In some cases, people received nothing weeks after signing up.